-The National History Day Contest Rule Book defines a primary source as "something that was written or produced in the time period you are studying."
+The National History Day Contest Rule Book states that "primary sources are created during the time period you are investigating."

 A primary source might be written by someone with first-hand knowledge of an event in history, like a description of a Civil Rights march written by a protester who was there.
 A primary source can also be from the time period, like a newspaper article about the protest, even if the reporter was not there.